Ordering books for Christmas?

 Set in 1890s and 1940s Singapore, the stunning ISLAND IN THE EAST is a story of love, sisterly rivalry and the true cost of betrayal.
-Vivid, authentic and utterly beautiful, it's the perfect read for fans of Victoria Hislop, Fiona McIntosh and Dinah Jefferies.
+Vivid, authentic and utterly beautiful, it's the perfect read for fans of Victoria Hislop, Fiona McIntosh and Kate Morton.

-With a sizzling love affair playing out against this epic family drama, and a vivid and richly rendered wartime backdrop, ISLAND IN THE EAST is evocative, atmospheric and incredibly romantic historical fiction at its very best.
+With a sizzling love affair playing out against this epic family drama, ISLAND IN THE EAST is evocative, atmospheric and romantic historical fiction at its very best.

 Jenny Ashcroft lives in Brighton with her husband and two children.
 Before that, she spent many years living and working in Australia and Asia - a time which gave her an enduring passion for stories set in exotic places.
 She has a degree in history, and has always been fascinated by the past - in particular the way that extraordinary events can transform the lives of normal people.
 Her first book, Beneath a Burning Sky, was an instant hit with readers who fell in love with Jenny's wonderful, evocative storytelling.
 Island in the East in her second novel.